 If your spouse asked you what you want to do when you retire, would you be able to answer?

 It’s easy to assume that you and your partner are on the same page — especially if you’ve been together for a long time.
 But without open conversation about some key topics, are you sure?
-That’s why it’s important to discuss your plans for your golden years sooner rather than later.
+That’s why you’ll want to make it a priority to ask each other some questions about your respective plans for your golden years.
 Here are the conversations couples should have before retirement.

 There’s a big difference between retiring at 62 and working until you’re 72, so check in with your partner to see where they stand.
 You’ll also want to talk about if you plan to retire together or at separate times.
 The answers to these questions will have a major impact on your retirement planning.

 What do we want to do once we retire?

 When you retire, you’ll have a lot of time on your hands, so talk about how you each see yourself filling your days.
 Determining where you overlap and where you disagree is key.